 Principles of public health dentistry, educational concepts and strategies in dental health education.
-Emphasis on assessment of dental needs, developing and evaluating programs for public schools.
+Emphasis on assessment of dental needs, developing and evaluating programs, and epidemiology and research.

 Prerequisites: DHYG 2150, 2210, 2250, 2310 with grades of "C" or better.

 DHYG 2550 Dental Specialties & Materials